iter-tools/iter-tools/API.md

 - `end`: `Infinity`
 - `step`: `1`

-Yields a subsequence of items from `source`, starting at index `start` then advancing `step` items, until it reaches index `end`.
-The item at index `end` will not be part of the result.
+Yields a subsequence of values from `source`, starting at index `start` then advancing `step` values, until it reaches index `end`.
+The value at index `end` will not be part of the result.

 ```js
 slice(0, 3, range(10)); // Iterable[0, 1, 2]